CAR FREE DAY | SEPTEMBER 22

 WORLD CAR FREE DAY HISTORY

 Since the 1950s, various groups have protested the use of cars.
-At that time, they considered cars an intrusion to their cities and neighborhoods.
+At that time, they considered cars an intrusion into their cities and neighborhoods.
 From 1956 to 1957, the Netherlands and Belgium held car-free Sundays.

 Through the years, research began to reveal the negative impact of cars on the environment.
 At an international conference in 1994, a paper discussing a strategy for reducing dependence on cars was distributed.
 In the late 1990s, car-free projects were planned and implemented in various European cities.
 In 1997, the British Environmental Transport Association coordinated three annual car-free days.
 Spain, Italy, and France followed suit with similar projects.

 Car Free Days made its way to South America in 2000 with the most extensive Car Free Program held in Bogota, Columbia.
 On September 22, 2000, the European Car Free Day was held.
 It has since been an annual event for 46 countries and 2,000 cities all over the world.